Plant Exports Management System (PEMS)

-PEMS is an IT system that is used by the Department of Agriculture and Water Resources, to capture and store information relating to the export of plants and plant products from Australia, including plant export Authorised Officer (AO) inspection results for product and transport units.
+PEMS is an IT system that is used by the Department of Agriculture, to capture and store information relating to the export of plants and plant products from Australia; including plant export Authorised Officer (AO) inspection and calibration results for product and transport units.

 Previously, PEMS only allowed departmental plant export AOs to enter and submit inspection results and any supporting documentation.

-The availability of PEMS for industry aims to streamline the plant export inspection documentation process for clients and external AOs, by reducing the need for manual submission and processing of inspection documentation.
+The availability of PEMS for industry aims to streamline the plant export inspection documentation process for clients and external AOs, by reducing the need for manual submission of inspection and In-transit cold treatment (ITCT) calibration documentation.

 What is PEMS and how will it help me?

-- PEMS allows inspection AOs to enter and submit inspection results, and any supporting documentation, to the department.
+- allows inspection AOs to enter and submit inspection and ITCT calibration records, and any supporting documentation, to the department.

-- PEMS allows exporters and EDI users to view inspection records associated with their Request For Permits (RFPs) and upload supporting documentation directly into the system, post-inspection.
+- allows exporters and EDI users to view inspection and ITCT calibration records associated with their Request For Permits (RFPs), and upload supporting documentation directly into the system, post-inspection.

-- PEMS allows export registered establishments to view and download inspection records for all inspections conducted at their establishment.
+- allows export registered establishments to view and download records for all inspections and ITCT calibrations conducted at their establishment.

-- PEMS centralises and stores all plant export inspection records and supporting documentation, making record keeping easier and making accessing these records faster.
+- centralises and stores all plant export inspection and ITCT calibration records, and supporting documentation, making record keeping easier and making accessing these records faster.

-- PEMS automatically validates AO competencies and inspection data.
+- automatically validates AO job functions, and inspection and ITCT calibration data.

-- PEMS includes an offline mode so AOs can record inspection data even when there is no internet/network connection at the inspection location.
+- includes an offline mode so AOs can record inspection and ITCT calibration results even when there is no internet/network connection at the inspection location.

-- PEMS has a user-friendly interface and helpful automated prompts for ease of use.
+- has a user-friendly interface and helpful automated prompts making the system easy to use.

-- PEMS is available 24 hours a day, seven days a week.
+- is available 24 hours a day, seven days a week.

 How do I access and register for PEMS?